salad/salad/README.md

 Salad is a helpful mix of some great BDD packages like lettuce and splinter, seasoned with some common modules.
-Its goal is to get rid of any excuses you had for not writing acceptance tests.
+Its goal is to make writing acceptance tests downright fun.

 Installing